-The City of Gresham actively supports quality housing that is affordable to all residents.
+The City of Gresham supports quality housing that is affordable to all residents.
 The Rental Inspection Program has been in place since 2007 and has been a model for other jurisdictions.
-A modest licensing fee has allowed the City to work with landlords to improve properties over the years.
-The program results in periodic inspections for compliance with a broad range of habitability standards including fire, life, and safety code violations.
+The program results in periodic inspections for compliance with a broad range of habitability standards.
 Common violations found and corrected are visible mold, inadequate ventilation, illegal heat sources, plumbing disrepair, inoperable smoke detectors, and exposed wiring.
-The inspection program is a practical approach to raised expectations for both landlords and tenants.
+In February 2020, Gresham City Council passed two code changes relating to the City's Rental Inspection Program.
+One change requires landlords to present tenants with an informational handout titled, "Rights & Responsibilities of Landlords & Tenants" upon execution or renewal of a lease.
+The intent of the form is to increase both tenant and landlord knowledge of their respective responsibilities and rights.
+The form also includes a list of local resources.
+Gresham also changed City code to assess a fine upon property owners if a court determines they have retaliated against a tenant.

-To further the objective of quality housing for all segments of the population, the City supports rehabilitation of units to provide permanent accessibility for persons with disabilities and home repair assistance for lower-income households.
-In addition, the City provides assistance for lower-income homebuyers in the form of down payment assistance through its own program and also funding for Proud Ground.
+The City supports rehabilitation of units to provide permanent accessibility for persons with disabilities and home repair assistance for lower-income households.
+In addition, the City assists lower-income homebuyers with HOME funds through the City's WELCOME HOME down payment assistance program and through Proud Ground.

 The City is also improving an array of housing choices for residents in the future.
-Gresham adopted amendments to the City's Housing Policy in 2013.
-The Housing Policy project provided housing data and information on housing trends used to develop housing goals, policies and action measures for Gresham as a whole, Downtown, the Civic Neighborhood and Rockwood.
+The City's Housing Policy project provided housing data and information on housing trends used to develop housing goals, policies and action measures for Gresham.
 City Council initiated a Housing Task Force in 2018 comprised of a wide range of community stakeholders to recommend actions in support of housing needs in our community.
-Task Force recommendations are anticipated in summer 2019.
-The City continues to work with the Department of Land Conservation and Development and Oregon Housing and Community Services on policy resources to assist in housing development and services to support residents.
-The City is working with partners (The Division Transit Project, Metro, TriMet, the City of Portland, the Oregon Department of Transportation and Multnomah County) to meet transportation needs of Gresham residents and bring key investments to Gresham.
-Along with transit elements, plans call for actions regarding safety, economic development, community enrichment ("placemaking" particularly around hubs), and housing.
+Task Force recommendations were finalized in September 2019 and included an increase in services for renters, down payment assistance for homebuyers and rental assistance for renters, strengthening the City's Rental Inspection Program, providing education opportunities for renters, homebuyers and landlords and monitoring and supporting the implementation SB608, which provides a rental regulations for landlords in Oregon.